mkpvasu/Undergraduate_Projects/README.md

-# Undergraduate_Projects
+# Undergraduate-Projects
-Repository containing projects of my undergrad.
++ Repository of projects and their reports performed during my BS.
+Reach out to me if you have any questions.
++ The projects extensively involve 3D and Simulation softwares - Solidworks, ANSYS and MATLAB.